websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 **Workload by Step:** Workload by Step shows a breakdown of the items that are in each step of the workflow process, by their SLA status (Overdue or On Time).

 **Workload by Assignee:** The Workload by Assignee chart shows a breakdown of the workflow process's assignees, in descending order by the number of items in their queue.
-This chart offers a valuable glimpse, but click the _View all Assignees_ link to see the [All Items](#viewing-all-workflow-items) view, featuring a more robust table with better filtering and search capabilities.
+This chart offers a valuable glimpse to identify overloaded assignees, but click the _View all Assignees_ link to see the [All Items](#viewing-all-workflow-items) view, featuring a more robust table with better filtering and search capabilities.
+Filtering by workflow step, for example, helps identify assignees that are overloaded and assignees that have a lighter load.
+Re-assigning some tasks could remove a bottleneck.

 ## Understanding Process Performance